Canadian content

-Canadian content (abbreviated CanCon, cancon or can-con; contenu canadien) refers to the Canadian Radio-television and Telecommunications Commission (CRTC) requirements, derived from the Broadcasting Act of Canada, that radio and television broadcasters (including cable and satellite specialty channels) must produce and/or broadcast a certain percentage of content that was at least partly written, produced, presented, or otherwise contributed to by persons from Canada.
+Canadian content (abbreviated CanCon, cancon or can-con; contenu canadien) refers to the Canadian Radio-television and Telecommunications Commission (CRTC) requirements, derived from the Broadcasting Act of Canada, that radio and television broadcasters (including cable and satellite specialty channels, and since the passing of the Online Streaming Act, Internet-based video services) must produce and broadcast a certain percentage of content that was at least partly written, produced, presented, or otherwise contributed to by persons from Canada.
 CanCon also refers to that content itself, and, more generally, to cultural and creative content that is Canadian in nature.

-Current Canadian content percentages are as follows: radio airplay is 40% (with partial exceptions for some specialty formats such as classical), and broadcast television is 55% yearly or 50% daily (CBC has a 60% CanCon quota; some specialty or multicultural formats have lower percentages).
+Current Canadian content percentages are as follows: radio airplay is 35% (with partial exceptions for some specialty formats such as classical).
+Some stations are required to air a higher percentage based on their "promise of performance" information during their license submission.
+Broadcast television is 55% CanCon yearly or 50% daily (CBC has a 60% CanCon quota; some specialty or multicultural formats have lower percentages).

-The loss of the protective Canadian content quota requirements is one of the concerns of those opposed to the Trans-Pacific Partnership.
-Canada entered into the Trans-Pacific Partnership, a multilateral free trade agreement, in October 2012.